wheelofheaven/wheelofheaven.io/content/en/articles/hello-world/index.md

 ---
 title: "Hello World! 👋"
 description: "Hello World!
 Wheel of Heaven has been launched offically!
-Wheel of Heaven is a knowledge base around the working theory that life on Earth was intelligently designed by an extraterrestrial civilization, the so-called Elohim."
+Wheel of Heaven is a knowledge base exploring the working theory that life on Earth was intelligently designed by an extraterrestrial civilization, the so-called Elohim."
 excerpt: "Hello World!
 Wheel of Heaven has been launched offically!
-Wheel of Heaven is a knowledge base around the working theory that life on Earth was intelligently designed by an extraterrestrial civilization, the so-called Elohim."
+Wheel of Heaven is a knowledge base exploring the working theory that life on Earth was intelligently designed by an extraterrestrial civilization, the so-called Elohim."
 date: 2022-09-20T00:00:00+00:00
 lastmod: 2022-09-20T00:00:00+00:00
 draft: false